- Home›

 As with all pharmaceuticals, some unwanted effects can occur from the use of Buparvaquone Injection.

-Localized reactions and pain at the injection site are a common side effect.
+Localized reactions and pain at the injection site are common side effects.
 Serious side effects may include signs of an allergic reaction (skin rash, fever, facial swelling, or difficulty breathing).
+If you notice any side effects contact a veterinarian as soon as possible.
+Additional therapy might be needed in cases of adverse effects and behavior.

-For a comprehensive list of all possible side effects of this medication, consult a veterinary physician.
+For a comprehensive list of all possible side effects of this medication, consult a veterinarian.

 Precautions